jwhittle933/metallurgygo/README.md

 ## Metallurgy Go
-A Golang command-line application for bulk converting images.
+A Golang command-line application for bulk converting images between PNG and JPG.
 The app finds all files with the extension given to `--in` flag and converts them to format given to `--out` flag. __NOTE__: This app is single-threaded, so the larger the file set given, the longer it will take.
 It will be fast, but not as fast as possible.
 Concurrent execution will be implemented in a future release.

 ---